tudat-team/tudat-space/docs/source/_src_getting_started/_src_use_of_tools/windows_subsystem_for_linux.rst

 Compared to a dual-boot setup or virtual machine, WSL is more lightweight and integrates well with a number of IDEs.
 It is primarily based on the command-line, although you can also run graphical applications.

-In the context of Tudat(Py), having a Linux environment is recommended for the development and testing of new features in the Tudat and Tudat(Py) libraries.
+In the context of Tudat(Py), having a Linux environment is required as of v0.9, as no more Windows conda packages are provided.

 Installing WSL